UNITED STATES

 Board of Directors, whereby the Company privately sold a total of

 The Company's Board of Directors granted approval for the issuance of shares of our common stock with a value of $ on January 2, 2023, in exchange for services rendered to the Company.
-These shares are considered "restricted securities" under Rule 144 and were issued under the exemption provided by Section 4(a)(2) of the Securities Act of 1933, as amended.
+These shares were considered "restricted securities" under Rule 144 and were issued under the exemption provided by Section 4(a)(2) of the Securities Act.

-31, 2023, the Company entered into Stock Subscription Agreements with Donald Owens, the Company’s Chairman of the Board of
+2023, the Company entered into Stock Subscription Agreements with Donald Owens, the Company’s Chairman of the Board of Directors,

 On June 9, 2023,